kmranrg/BlenderWorld/README.md

 + 3_carved_text_animation : This animation shows the carving effect of a text on a stoned wall.
 This is made using Blender 2.79b in windows x64.

 + 4_make_png_transparent : This video shows how to make png file transparent.
 This is made using Blender 2.91.2 in Ubuntu OS 20.04 LTS (Focal Fossa).

++ 5_game_environment_design : This blender file shows a design of game environment.
+This is made using Blender 2.91.2 in Ubuntu OS 20.04 LTS (Focal Fossa).